NPI-TRUE/english_tutor/frontend/README.md

-# React Simple Chatbot UI Demo by @pragmaticgeek
+# React Simple Chatbot UI Demo by @pragmaticgeek and @NPI-TRUE

 ## To run the project